Skip to Main Content

 What to do if your appeal letter gets denied

-There are still plenty of ways to make higher education more affordable if your appeal letter gets denied:
+There are still plenty of ways to pay for higher education, even if your appeal letter is denied:

-- Apply for scholarships.
+• Apply for scholarships.
 Apply for as many scholarships as you can.
 Because you don’t have to pay back these funds, they’re an ideal first step if you need help paying for college.
-There are scholarships available for just about everything, from schools, nonprofits and private organizations.
+There are scholarships available for just about everything, and they may be granted by schools, nonprofits and private organizations.

-- Consider private student loans.
+• Consider private student loans.
 After maximizing your federal aid and scholarship opportunities, private student loans can help cover any remaining costs.
-They’re usually a last resort since they can have higher interest rates than federal student loans, and they don’t have the same benefits.
-However, with high loan amounts and some unique features, they are worth considering if you otherwise can’t afford your education.
+They’re usually a last resort since they can have higher interest rates than federal student loans, and they don’t afford the same protections.
+However, with high loan maximums and some unique benefits, they are worth considering if you otherwise can’t afford your education.

-- Look at other programs.
-If you’ve exhausted every other financial aid option, consider a more affordable schooling option.
+• Look at other programs.
+If you’ve exhausted every other financial aid option, consider a more affordable program.
 Online schools and community colleges are often thousands of dollars cheaper than four-year universities.
 Many students attend community college for the first year or two of their education before transferring to a more expensive four-year college.

 Bottom line